jjvanzon/JJs-Reference-Architecture/patterns.md

 #### Optimization

-You can optimize performance by overriding `Visit` methods that would enter a part of the recursive structure that you do not need to process:
+You can make the performance better by `overriding` the `Visit` methods for parts of the recursive structure that don't need to be processed:

 ```cs
 /// <summary>